-To bring together academia and research, the design sandwiches the three research floors between the more public parts of the medical education program on the lower floors and the more specialized, pedagogical components, such as the human anatomy suite, on the upper floors.
-A common atrium and second-floor “piano nobile,” or principal level, fosters collaboration between educators, researchers and the greater Buffalo Niagara Medical Campus community.
+To bring together academia and research, the design places the daylit laboratory spaces on the third, fourth and fifth floors between the more public parts of the medical education program on the lower floors and the specialized, pedagogical components—including the human anatomy suite and a high-tech patient simulation center—on upper floors.
+Open spaces on each level are “learning landscapes.”
+Classrooms are flexible to accommodate lectures or small groups.

 LEED-NC Gold anticipated

-600,000 sq. ft. / 55,742 sq. m.
+628,000 sq. ft. / 58,345 sq. m.

 Terra cotta panels forming the high-performance building skin